-musical influences.
-Technique I learned on violin, but became aware of the “heart and soul” of music as a violist at Tanglewood from coaches and fellow students.
-I also learned a great deal about music as poetry, not just notes, from our former music director, Maestro Masur.
+WHO WERE YOUR MOST IMPORTANT MUSICAL INFLUENCES?
+I learned technique on violin, but became aware of the “heart and soul” of music as a violist at Tanglewood from coaches and fellow students.
+I also learned a great deal about music as poetry, not just notes, from conductors including Leonard Bernstein and Kurt Masur.

 WHAT IS YOUR FAVORITE THING ABOUT HOSTING THE VERY YOUNG PEOPLE’S CONCERTS?
 I get to juggle, sing, tap dance, and ride around on a scooter.
 Like the audience, I’m a 3 to 6-year-old at heart, so I can identify with the kids.
 My approach is less to educate than to entertain and get them to love the music so much that they want to come back and, hopefully, become our future audience.